Your Guide to Recreating Elements of the Vermilion Demo for WordPress

 Recreating features of the demo site used to show off some of the more interesting aspects of Vermilion can be done fairly easily.
-All you need is the right plugins and settings, and you should be able to reproduce most (if not all) of the elements found in our demo site.
+All you need is the right extensions and settings, and you should be able to reproduce most (if not all) of the elements found in our demo site.

-Below, we will break down some of these elements and give you the information you need to know to recreate them on your own site using the Vermilion theme.
+Below, we will break down some of these elements and give you the information you need to know to recreate them on your own site using the Vermilion Theme.

-Keep in mind that a lot of the detail that makes our demos look so good are the result of many hours of hard work by our team, and some of them will require a moderate level of experience working with the WordPress back end.
+Keep in mind that a lot of the detail that makes our demos look so good is the result of many hours of hard work by our team, and some of them will require a moderate level of experience working with the WordPress back end.
 We have added most of these elements into the theme's core files in order to make them easily accessible without having to edit any code.

 Here is a list of RocketTheme plugins used to create the demo version of Vermilion:

-All of these plugins are included with the Vermilion RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.
+Many of these plugins are included with the Vermilion RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.

 The front page of the Vermilion demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the theme.
 It is because of this that several module and layout overrides were done.
 In this section, we will break down the settings you will need to recreate elements present in the front page of the Vermilion demo.

 While the Home - Particles layout is automatically loaded after installing the Vermilion theme, we have included a layout preset for the home page within the theme if needed.
 The Home - Particles preset includes all of the particle-based home page demo content so you can hit the ground running with a copy of our demo to work from loaded directly into the layout.